onomatopeia/alphamoon/docs/error-analysis.rst

 * S and 5 (classes 24 and 26)
 * Y and 4 (classes 19 and 20).

+.. _target to all_classes:

 .. figure:: _static/images/all_classes.png
    :width: 70%
    :alt: Examples of all classes
    :align: center

-   Original classes in the provided dataset with most confused classes marked
+   Original classes in the provided dataset with pairs of most confused classes marked with the same color

+In :numref:`target to all_classes` each class is represented by a sample image from this class.
+The most confused pairs of classes, listed above, are framed with the same color.

 k-Nearest Neighbor Classifier
 -----------------------------